BogdanBozic/ec2_with_apache/README.md

 # ec2_with_apache
-Creating an EC2 instance with Amazon Linux 2 and provisioning Apache webserver through SSH
+Creating an EC2 instance with Amazon Linux 2 and provisioning Apache webserver